RocketChat/hubot-gitsy/README.md

 * issue n for m - show issue #n for project #m
 * snippet n for m - view snippet #n for project #m

-A couple of examples assuming your bot is named rocket.cat:
+A couple of examples assuming your bot is named balti:
 ```
-@rocket.cat intro gitsy
+@balti intro gitsy
 ```
 ```
 @<user> Hi, my name is gitsy, and I am the Rocket.Chat gitlab integration bot.